Rammstein: Concert misconduct allegations

-In May 2023, a woman claimed that her drink was spiked (drugged) during a Rammstein concert in Lithuania and was selected for an aftershow party, during which she was ushered into a small room underneath the stage for lead singer Till Lindemann.
+In May 2023, a woman claimed that her drink was spiked (drugged) during a Rammstein concert in Lithuania and that she was selected for an aftershow party, during which she was ushered into a small room underneath the stage for lead singer Till Lindemann.
 After making herself unavailable for sex, she claimed Lindemann reacted angrily and left.
 While emphasising that she was never assaulted, she believed there to be an "organised system of funnelling girls."
 Although Vilnius prosecutors found no evidence of drugging, her story amplified the band's "Row Zero" practice, where young women would be pre-selected on social media by casting director Alena Makeeva to stand in an exclusive area closest to the stage dubbed Row Zero and attend pre-show and after-show parties, during which Lindemann would request to have sex with fans in attendance.
 Further claims against Lindemann prompted an investigation by German police for sexual offences and the distribution of narcotics.
 In response, the band denied all claims of illegal behavior, fired Makeeva and halted the "Row Zero" afterparties.

 In view of the allegations, Rammstein's label Universal announced that it would be suspending all promotional activities for Rammstein's albums.
 Universal also confirmed a press report that it had confidentially requested the German Music Industry Association BVMI not to include the 25th anniversary re-release of Sehnsucht in the official album charts, regardless of its actual sales figures, and that the request had been authorized by the band itself.
 Various other companies including Kiepenheuer & Witsch and Rossmann also halted joint ventures with the band.

 On 29 August, the German prosecutors announced that they dropped the case, saying that the investigations did not unearth any evidence of a crime.
 The investigations were originally taken up because of complaints filed by unaffected third persons who were unable to identify any victim.
 While alleged victims sent sworn statements to journalists, none of those women filed a criminal complaint, and therefore the police were unable to contact and interview them.
-Also, the journalists had promised the alleged victims anonymity, and made use of their legal right to keep their sources secret.
+The journalists had also promised the alleged victims anonymity, and made use of their legal right to keep their sources secret.

 On 30 October, the Rammstein Instagram account announced in its story that Shelby Lynn could not prove in court that she had been given drugs, and was therefore prohibited from continuing to claim this.